The original do-it-yourself travel guide to Europe SM

 ON GUARD

 Injuries and illnesses while overseas can ruin not only your vacation and your bank account, but maybe your life.
-Knowledge is your best preparation.
+Knowledge is your best means of prevention.

 Prevention